pfeatherstone/msgpack_cpp/README.md

 // Creates a lambda which captures `buf` by reference and appends data to it when invoked auto out = sink(buf);

-// The first argument can be any function object with signature void(const char* data, size_t len) serialize(out, a);
+// The first argument can be any function object with signature void(const char* data, size_t len) (when C++20 is used, it satisfies the sink_type concept) serialize(out, a);

 // Creates a mutable lambda which captures `buf` by reference and reads data from it when invoked auto in = source(buf);

-// The first argument can be any function object with signature void(char* data, size_t len) deserialize(in, a);
+// The first argument can be any function object with signature void(char* data, size_t len) (when C++20 is used, it satisfies the source_type concept) deserialize(in, a);
 ```